RA21 Development of Proposal Budget

 Minimum Faculty Effort: According to OMB memorandum M-01-06, dated January 5, 2001 (as referenced in Uniform Guidance 2 CFR 200.306(k)), most federally funded research programs should have some level of committed effort by faculty (or senior researchers) either paid (by the federal government) or unpaid (cost shared by the institution), unless there is a legitimate reason that there would be no effort on the agreement.
 In the following cases, it is considered legitimate for Penn State to show zero faculty effort:

-• Non-federal projects < $50K as long as a percent of the PI's time is paid on general funds.
-(If a researcher is paid solely on external funds, then some percentage of his or her salary must be charged to every project on which he or she works.)
+- Non-federal projects < $50K as long as a percent of the PI's time is paid on general funds.
+(If a researcher is paid solely on external funds, then some percentage of their salary must be charged to every project on which they work.)

 Penn State requires minimum faculty effort on both federal and non-federal projects.
 The rule applies not only to Principal Investigators but to all Senior Personnel on the project.
 (For the purpose of this policy, Penn State uses NSF's definition of Senior Personnel as defined here.
 For more information, see Penn State's Compensation FAQ.)

 Administrative Salaries: Salaries of administrative and technical staff should normally be treated as indirect costs.
-Direct charging of these costs on federal funds may be appropriate only if all the following conditions are met:
+Direct charging of these costs on federal funds may be appropriate only if they meet all of the following conditions:

-1. Administrative or clerical services are integral to a project or activity;
+- The administrative or clerical services are integral to a Federal award;

-2. Individuals involved can be specifically identified with the project or activity;
+- Individuals involved can be specifically identified with a Federal award; and

 Technical Staff Salaries (including IT support personnel): Technical staff salaries are considered a subset of administrative salaries, subject to all the rules stipulated above.
 IT services normally provided as ongoing support for a unit, such as regular hardware and software maintenance, should be treated as F&A costs.
 Technical costs may be charged directly to sponsored projects when they are described in the project's scope of work and can be easily identified to a particular sponsored agreement.
 IT support which requires technical understanding of aspects of the specific project (e.g., knowledge of research data, design or calibration of test equipment, maintenance or repair in a remote off-site location) may be charged directly, but should be documented using the Cost Accounting Justification Form.
 Penn State will only permit such costs to be direct charged to a project when 10% or more of an individual's effort will be allocated to the sponsored award.